campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ## Disclaimers
 * I will keep plot-specific details to a minimum, but beware: this post may contain some minor, early spoilers for Xenoblade Chronicles 3, and some vague spoilers for Xenoblade Chronicles 2.
-* I completed the game on the "Hard" difficulty, and also completed most of its side quests.
-This took me about 120 hours.
+* I completed the entire game and finished the majority of the game's sidequests.
+This took me about 100 hours.
 * I am a *huge* fan of Xenoblade Chronicles 1 and 2 (despite how flawed the latter turned out to be).

 ## Xenoblade Chronicles 3 Punctuates Nintendo's Venerated Series